 Life insurance policies are set up so that the payout to the beneficiary is not taxable.
 This minimizes the taxes taken at the time of death and provides a larger sum for the financial benefit of your heirs.

 When a life insurance policy is paid to the estate instead of a beneficiary then the policy contributes to the taxable amount of the estate.
-While the policy is still eventually distributed by the executor, the net amount that it contributes is far less than it would be paid out directly.
+Click here for informaton on life insurance for estate tax planning While the policy is still eventually distributed by the executor, the net amount that it contributes is far less than it would be paid out directly.

 Life insurance policies are a contract that requires the insurance company to pay the death benefit to the beneficiaries when the insured dies.
 They are not designed to go through the estate and get stuck in the probate process and instead can provide immediate funds for the family to use during that time.